chrisdail/talk-good-code/slides.md

 - Makes it hard to maintain
 - Broken Window Affect
   - Bad code causes carelessness
-  - leads to more bad code
+  - Leads to more bad code

 ---